 Calculate the area of the repeating block (± 5% accuracy).

-Verify that the repeating grid covers at least 50% of the Functional Space area or 250m², whichever is the smaller.
+Verify that the repeating grid covers at least 50% of the Functional Space area or at least 250m², whichever is smaller.

-Identify and count luminaires that fall within the Open Office Space but are different to the luminaires in the repeating grid.

-Verify that the total Wattage of these non-standard luminaires is less than 5% of the estimated total Wattage associated with the entire Open Office Space.
+Make site notes confirming that there are only minor variations in the types of luminaires present in the Functional Space, compared to the simple repeating block being assessed.

-The Assessor Portal Online Form calculates the NLPD as total Wattage of luminaries within the repeating block divided by the area of the repeating block.
+The Assessor Portal calculates the NLPD as total Wattage of luminaires within the repeating block divided by the area of the repeating block.

+In version 4.0 of the TLA Rules, the criteria for using the Grid Method have been updated.
+The intention is to allow a broader use of the Grid Method in Functional Spaces where a simple repeating luminaire block is present with a small number of different luminaires (often due to tenant changes to the original Open Office Space GLS in the Functional Space).

+When using the Grid Method, Assessors must make site notes confirming that there are only minor variations in the types of luminaires present in the Open Office Space, compared to the simple repeating block being assessed.

+Examples of minor variations include:

+Three 600mm 14W T5 fluorescent tube fittings near corridors and doorways in a large Open Office Space otherwise serviced by a repeating 2 x 1200 mm 28W T5 grid.

+Five compact fluorescent downlights near meeting rooms and a security gate in a large Open Office Space otherwise serviced by a repeating 2 x 32W LED panel grid.

+Where Assessors are unsure about the impact of different types of luminaires, they can contact the CBD Administrator for assistance and a determination.

 Aggregate Method 1

-Aggregate Method 1 is used where there is sufficient Open Office Space (as per the below criteria) to characterise the GLS but no regular grid.
+Aggregate Method 1 is used where there is sufficient Open Office Space (as per the below criteria) to characterise the GLS but no regular lighting grid.
+Aggregate Method 1 is used when the Open Office Space is at least 50% of the Functional Space area or at least 250m², whichever is smaller.

-The qualifying Open Office Space areas need not be contiguous, but may be made up of a number of disconnected Open Office Spaces added together
+The qualifying Open Office Space areas need not be contiguous, but may be made up of a number of separate Open Office Spaces added together.

 Criteria